 - You’re more intelligent than the average person

 - You’re a very positive person

 - You set goals for yourself and you don’t procrastinate

 - You’re not afraid to pick up the phone to call suppliers

-- At least a basic understanding of business
+- At least an intermediate understanding of business

 - At least 4-8 hours a day of time to build your store